open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/managedcluster.md

   decision if it has already been selected by the Placement.
   - `PreferNoSelect`.
 It means the scheduler tries not to select the cluster, rather than prohibiting Placements from selecting the cluster entirely.
+  (This is not implemented yet, currently clusters with effect `PreferNoSelect` will always be selected.)
   - `NoSelectIfNew`.
 It means Placements are not allowed to select the cluster
   unless: 1) they tolerate the taint; 2) they have already had the cluster in their cluster decisions;